Guatemala: Since 2000

 Since the peace accords Guatemala has had both economic growth and successive democratic elections, most recently in 2023.
 In the 2023 elections, Bernardo Arévalo won the presidency.
 He assumed office in January 2024.

 In January 2012 Efrain Rios Montt, the former dictator of Guatemala, appeared in a Guatemalan court on genocide charges.
 During the hearing, the government presented evidence of over 100 incidents involving at least 1,771 deaths, 1,445 rapes, and the displacement of nearly 30,000 Guatemalans during his 17-month rule from 1982 to 1983.
 The prosecution wanted him incarcerated because he was viewed as a flight risk but he remained free on bail, under house arrest and guarded by the Guatemalan National Civil Police (PNC).
 On 10 May 2013, Rios Montt was found guilty and sentenced to 80 years in prison.
 It marked the first time that a national court had found a former head of state guilty of genocide.
 The conviction was later overturned, and Montt's trial resumed in January 2015.
 In August 2015, a Guatemalan court ruled that Rios Montt could stand trial for genocide and crimes against humanity, but that he could not be sentenced due to his age and deteriorating health.

 Ex-President Alfonso Portillo was arrested in January 2010 while trying to flee Guatemala.
 He was acquitted in May 2010, by a panel of judges that threw out some of the evidence and discounted certain witnesses as unreliable.
 The Guatemalan Attorney-General, Claudia Paz y Paz, called the verdict "a terrible message of injustice", and "a wake up call about the power structures".
 In its appeal, the International Commission Against Impunity in Guatemala (CICIG), a UN judicial group assisting the Guatemalan government, called the decision's assessment of the meticulously documented evidence against Portillo Cabrera "whimsical" and said the decision's assertion that the president of Guatemala and his ministers had no responsibility for handling public funds ran counter to the constitution and laws of Guatemala.
 A New York grand jury had indicted Portillo Cabrera in 2009 for embezzlement; following his acquittal on those charges in Guatemala that country's Supreme Court authorized his extradition to the US.
 The Guatemalan judiciary is deeply corrupt and the selection committee for new nominations has been captured by criminal elements.

-At the 2012 Summer Olympics in London, Guatemala received its first-ever Olympic medal when Erick Barrondo won the men's 20 kilometer walk.
+At the 2012 Summer Olympics in London, Guatemala received its first-ever Olympic medal when Erick Barrondo won the silver medal in the men's 20 kilometer walk.